voschezang/coding-handbook/psychology/emotions.md

 Emotions communicate *qualities* and personal needs.
 This communication is directed both towards the self and others.

 - Happens indicates quality of pleasure.
 Sadness indicates the loss of it.
-- Anger and fear indicate conflict, disruption and loss of quality.
-Anger relates to crossing [boundaries](https://en.wikipedia.org/wiki/Personal_boundaries) and [pushing](https://en.wikipedia.org/wiki/Aggression).
+- Anger indicates conflict and disruption of quality.
+It relates to crossing [boundaries](https://en.wikipedia.org/wiki/Personal_boundaries) and [pushing](https://en.wikipedia.org/wiki/Aggression).
+- Fear indicates risks to quality.
+E.g. threads or danger.